 There’s a lot of talk on the web lately about the best font size to use online.

-Overall, it’s a great trend.
-I’m thrilled that we can actually talk about fonts and the web in the same breath.
+I’m thrilled that we can talk about fonts and the web in the same breath — the early internet days with limited font availability are still fresh in my mind!

-But while you’re sorting through the font information floating around out there, I’d like to help steer you clear of some pervasive lies.
-Font users beware!
+While you’re sorting through the font information floating around out there, I’d like to help steer you clear of some pervasive lies.

 It wasn’t long ago that we had a minuscule list of unremarkable fonts to choose from.
 Now, the typographic doors have bust wide open.